Key takeaways

 Do you lose more muscle on semaglutide or tirzepatide?

 Both semaglutide and tirzepatide can lead to weight loss, which may result in some muscle loss.
-However, there isn't enough research to determine whether one medication causes more muscle loss than the other.
+However, there isn't enough research to determine whether one medication can cause more muscle loss than the other.

 Do you lose more weight on Ozempic or Mounjaro?